Pink: The press

-Pink is used for the newsprint paper of several important newspapers devoted to business and sports, and the color is also connected with the press aimed at the gay community.
+Pink is used for the newsprint paper of several important newspapers devoted to business and sports, and the color is also connected with the press aimed at the LGBTQIA community.

 Since 1893 the London Financial Times newspaper has used a distinctive salmon pink color for its newsprint, originally because pink dyed paper was less expensive than bleached white paper.
 Today the color is used to distinguish the newspaper from competitors on a press kiosk or news stand.
 In some countries, the salmon press identifies economic newspapers or economics sections in "white" newspapers.
 Some sports newspapers, such as La Gazzetta dello Sport in Italy, also use pink paper to stand out from other newspapers.
 It awards a pink jersey to the winner of Italy's most important bicycle race, the Giro d'Italia.
 (See #Sports).